Ditech

-Ditech Financial LLC (rebranded from “ditech Mortgage” and "Green Tree Servicing" in 2015) was a provider of home loan, loan servicing and refinance products to consumers and institutional partners in the U.S.
+Ditech Financial LLC (formerly ditech Mortgage and Green Tree Servicing) was a provider of home loan, loan servicing and refinance products to consumers and institutional partners in the U.S.

 In May 2014, Ditech announced its re-entry to the national housing market after it “disappeared” from the marketplace for five years during the subprime mortgage crisis in the late 2000s.
 It also announced a corporate re-branding with its servicing affiliate, Green Tree Servicing, which took place in 2015.
+It filed for bankruptcy in 2019.

 History

 1995–2000

 In 1995, John Paul Reddam founded Ditech Funding Corporation in Costa Mesa, California.
 The company's name was derived from the phrase “direct technology.”
 Ditech became one of the first lenders to offer mortgages to the public online and via a toll-free number.
 In April 1995, Reddam began originating, selling, and servicing mortgage loans tied to the prime interest rate.
 Reddam's business model quickly extended Ditech's operating territory to seven states by the end of the 1995, and 46 states by the end of 1996.
 Ditech's rapid growth was fueled in part by an aggressive marketing campaign that included a national television commercial featuring a frustrated loan officer (played by Ron Michaelson) who would mutter, "Lost another loan to Ditech," after losing business to the company.
 Ditech became a household name as a result of the commercials.

 In 1999, Ditech was acquired by GMAC (now Ally Financial), then owned by General Motors.
 GMAC Mortgage renamed DiTech “ditech.com.”
 Reddam left the company in 2000.